galaxyproject/ansible-cloudlaunch/README.md

 ```

 ## Use
-This playbook is intended to run on Ubuntu 16.04, using Ansible 2.2.1.0.
+This playbook is intended to run on Ubuntu 16.04, using Ansible 2.2.1.0 or higher.

 Create the inventory file called `inventory` to point to the server you want
 to configure with the following content, adjusting for variables: